leafOfTree/vim-project/README.md

 call project#begin()
 ```

 Next, you can open any file under a project to trigger auto detection as described below.
+Use `:ProjectList` to open project.

 ### Auto detect projects